NJUPT-NYR/SOPT/README.md

 ## License

-SOPT is dual-licensed under MIT or APACHE 2.0 at your option.
+SOPT is dual-licensed under MIT or Apache 2.0 at your option.